Comparing of BioSpecifics Technologies Corp. (BSTC) and AzurRx BioPharma Inc. (NASDAQ:AZRX) | New Business Observer

 BioSpecifics Technologies Corp. has a Current Ratio of 27.1 and a Quick Ratio of 27.1.
 Competitively, AzurRx BioPharma Inc.’s Current Ratio is 1.6 and has 1.6 Quick Ratio.
 BioSpecifics Technologies Corp.’s better ability to pay short and long-term obligations than AzurRx BioPharma Inc.

-BioSpecifics Technologies Corp. and AzurRx BioPharma Inc. Ratings and Recommendations are available in the next table.
+The next table highlights the shown recommendations and ratings for BioSpecifics Technologies Corp. and AzurRx BioPharma Inc.

 |Sell Ratings